 A project description for the Coke Boiler Replacement Project was submitted to the Canadian Environmental Assessment Agency in December 2017.
 Suncor received all of the key approvals from the Alberta Energy Regulator (AER) in July 2018 and from the Alberta Electric System Operator (AESO) in November 2018.

 All Alberta Utilities Commission (AUC) approvals were received in July 2020.
 The project was sanctioned in September 2019.
-Construction began in the fall of 2019, with commissioning to the cogeneration units expected by the fourth quarter in Q4 2024.
+Construction began in the fall of 2019, with commissioning of the cogeneration units expected by the fourth quarter of Q4 2024.
 Suncor will continue to be engaged with all required regulatory agencies as the Project proceeds.

 Our investment in the Coke Boiler Replacement project has the potential to benefit the economy, people and nearby communities through the creation of reliable and low-cost, low-GHG, electricity.